DeveloperAcademy-POSTECH/NC2-SnoreDetector/README.md

 ## 배운 점 & 아쉬운 점

 <p align="justify">
-- There were lot more things I was planning on developing, but it was too short to actually work on it
+- There were lot more things I was planning on developing, but it was too short to actually work on it <br>
 - I wanted to learn how createML works, but there weren't documentations about the algorithm
 </p>

 <br>

-## 라이센스

 <!-- Stack Icon Refernces -->